 What is jock itch?

-Jock itch (medical name Tinea Cruris) is a groin infection caused by a fungus, most commonly Trichophyton, rubrum that thrives in warm, moist areas.
+Jock itch (medical name Tinea Cruris) is a skin infection in your groin caused by a fungus, most commonly Trichophyton rubrum that thrives in warm, moist areas.
 It is NOT a sexually transmitted infection (STI).
-It’s called jock itch because male athletes commonly get it.
+It’s called jock itch because male athletes commonly get it and it tends to be itchy.
 Although anyone can get jock itch, some people are more likely to get it, including those who sweat a lot, those who live in larger bodies (or are overweight), those with diabetes, and those who have eczema.

 What are the symptoms?